raiden-network/raiden/README.md

 - The [Raiden Explorer](https://github.com/raiden-network/explorer) visualizes the nodes of the Raiden Networks and shows more statistical information.

-- The [One-Click-Installer](https://github.com/raiden-network/raiden-installer) makes it easy to install a Raiden client and join the Raiden Network.
+- The [Raiden Wizard](https://github.com/raiden-network/raiden-installer) makes it easy to install a Raiden client and join the Raiden Network.

 - The [Scenario Player](https://github.com/raiden-network/scenario-player) is an integration testing tool for the Raiden contracts, the Raiden client and the services.